Crown-Commercial-Service/ReportMI-service-manual/doc/adr/0018-submission-state-machine.md

 We will need to model submissions to have this state machine.

-This will impact exports to the Data Warehouse.
+This will impact exports to the Data Warehouse as these states differ to that of MISO.
+The warehouse will have to be updated to handle these states and the import process changed.
+This will be covered in more detail in a future ADR.

 [adr-0016]: 0016-data-structure-tasks-submissions-entries-and-files.md